khaeru/genno/doc/api.rst

       ``"config"``
          A :class:`dict` storing configuration settings.
          See :doc:`config`.
-         Because this information is stored *in* the :attr:`graph`, it can be used as one input to other computations.
+         Because this information is stored *in* the :attr:`graph`, it can be used as one input to other operators.

       Some inputs to tasks may be confused for (1) or (4), above.
       The recommended way to protect these is: